 The drives protected with USBCrypt can be used with other Windows computers, without USBCrypt software installed on them (with the administrator's permission, of course).
 USBCrypt also offers the option of creating a “spare key” file on your main computer, for use if you forget your encryption password.
 System administrators can find this option especially useful to make sure the encrypted files can be opened even if the employee is not available.

-USBCrypt fully supports all versions of Microsoft Office that are compatible with Microsoft Windows 7, Microsoft Windows Vista, or Microsoft Windows XP (both 32-bit and x64 editions are supported).
+USBCrypt fully supports all versions of Microsoft Office that are compatible with Microsoft Windows 11, Microsoft Windows 10, 8, or 7 (both 32-bit and 64-bit editions, such as x64 and ARM64, are supported).
 It can protect not only external USB drives, but also other types of external drives, such as FireWire drives, Zip drives, and other types of rewritable drives.

 USBCrypt User's Guide